 Visual

 Amber emergency lighting — the permanent half-light of infrastructure spaces.
-Old Jin's handwriting: small, precise, the graphite marks (#333333) on warm concrete (#8B7355).
+Old Jin's handwriting: small, precise, trembling slightly at the descenders.
+Graphite on warm concrete.
 Fourteen names.
 The first and last separated by five hours and the width of a hand.

 Ritual